Wildlife & land conservation

 Among the changes, the U.S. Fish and Wildlife Service will reinstate a decades-old regulation that mandates blanket protections for animals and plants newly classified as threatened.
 That means officials won’t have to craft specific plans to shield each individual species while protections are pending, as has been done recently with North American wolverines in the Rocky Mountains, alligator snapping turtles in the Southeast and spotted owls in California.

-Yurok Tribe becomes the first to manage land with U.S. National Park Service
+Yurok Tribe becomes first Native people to co-manage land with the National Park Service

-Oregon area named world’s largest dark sky sanctuary
+Oregon outback becomes world’s largest dark sky sanctuary at 2.5 million acres

 The TREES program has planted tens of millions of trees across Africa since 2015